jergra/guess-my-name-game/readme.txt

 This is a Wordle variant.

-Code from C:\dev\guess-this-name has been reduced.
+Code from C:\dev\guess-this-name has been reduced, functionality improved.

 start:
     npm run dev